 EDT models the change in abundance, productivity, population spatial structure, and diversity for a population at a certain point in time.
-EDT modeling will evaluate different scenarios to estimate potential changes in habitat capacity to support healthy fish populations.
-The scenarios will evaluate combinations of actions and their effects under different conditions and time horizons.
+EDT modeling will evaluate the different actions and their interrelationships to estimate potential changes in habitat capacity to support healthy fish populations under different conditions and time horizons.